rickfay/z17-randomizer/README.md

 - Refers to the specific region where the hinted `Path Item` can be found.
 - To keep locations from being arbitrarily defined, the Maiamai Map boundaries are used for all region boundaries.
   - <u>Special Cases</u>:
-    - `Ravio's Shop` is considered its own region, separate from Central Hyrule.
+    - `Ravio's Shop` is considered its own region, separate from the Hyrule Castle Area.
     - Hyrule Hotfoot is considered part of the `Lost Woods Area`, as it is there that the reward is given out.
     - Irene can appear in multiple regions, and so she has a unique region called `Irene the Witch`.